-It´s important to remember that on January 1st, 2009, the Free Trade Agreement between the Dominican Republic, Central America, and the United States – which is popularly known by its acronym, CAFTA-DR, came into effect.
-The CAFTA-DR Free Trade Treaty is of the main instruments of Costa Rica’s trade policy.
-This is the case because it regulates trade with such an important business partner as the United States.
+It´s important to remember that on January 1st, 2009, the Free Trade Agreement between the Dominican Republic, Central America, and the United States, popularly known by its acronym, CAFTA-DR, came into effect.
+The CAFTA-DR Free Trade Treaty is one of Costa Rica’s main trade policy instruments.
+This is because it regulates trade with an important business partner like the United States.

 - The United States is the country’s leading commercial partner; what has been the impact of the U.S.-Costa Rica Free Trade Treaty?

-Traditionally, Costa Rica’s main trading partner has been the United States.
-The FTA with the Dominican Republic, Central America, and the United States has strengthened and energized this relationship.
-In recent years, because of the COVID-19 health emergency, the regular flow of trade between the two countries has been adversely affected.
-Even so, indicators have pointed to a boost in the trade relationship and a revitalization of the national economy after the CAFTA-DR Free Trade Treaty was put into effect.
+Traditionally, Costa Rica’s leading trading partner has been the United States.
+However, the FTA with the Dominican Republic, Central America, and the United States has strengthened and energized this relationship.
+Unfortunately, in recent years, because of the COVID-19 health emergency, the regular flow of trade between the two countries has been adversely affected.
+Even so, indicators have pointed to a boost in the trade relationship and a revitalization of the national economy after the CAFTA-DR Free Trade Treaty was implemented.

-Before this situation, between 2005 and 2008, trade grew at an accelerated rate of 11.4%, however, in 2009 – the first year the treaty was enforced – due to the international crisis in the U.S.´s economy, there was a break in this trend.
-Nonetheless, thanks to the treaty’s boost and dynamism in commercial trade exchange, the recovery was faster than expected, generating renewed trade flows.
-Between 2009 and 2017, an accumulated growth of 65.3% was recorded, for an average annual growth rate of 4.6%.
+Before this situation, between 2005 and 2008, trade grew at an accelerated rate of 11.4%; however, in 2009, the first year the Treaty was enforced, due to the international crisis in the UU.S. economy, there was a break in this trend.
+Nonetheless, thanks to the Treaty’s boost and dynamism in commercial trade exchange, the recovery was faster than expected, generating renewed trade flows.
+As a result, between 2009 and 2017, an accumulated growth of 65.3% was recorded, for an average annual growth rate of 4.6%.

 - Who has benefited the most from the implementation of CAFTA-DR?

 First, the primary beneficiary has been the country.
-Through foreign direct investment received from the United States – in recent years, the average FDI flow is US$ 1.8 billion.
-In 2017, the largest share of investment was directed to the industrial sector (53.1%), followed by services (13.7%) and tourism (12.8%).
+This has been primarily through foreign direct investment from the United States.
+The average FDI flow has been US$ 1.8 billion in recent years.
+As an example, in 2017, the largest share of investment was directed to the industrial sector (53.1%), followed by services (13.7%) and tourism (12.8%).

 The second beneficiaries of the trade accord are local exporters.
 They have increased their export volumes and diversified the exportable supply.
-This has allowed the country’s entry into the main global value chains and has boosted the national economy.
+This has allowed the country to enter the leading global value chains and boosted the national economy.

-Third, and due to the progress of eliminating trade barriers, another group that we believe has benefited from the agreement is undoubtedly the importers and traders of these goods and services.
+Thirdly, and due to the progress of eliminating trade barriers, another group that we believe has benefited from the Agreement is undoubtedly the importers and traders of these goods and services.
 This benefit has been achieved by allowing the entry of duty-free goods with the consequent reduction of costs passed on to the consumer.
-Because of this, it has become possible to increase sales and thus, increase the profits for businesses.
+Because of this, it has become possible to increase sales and, thus, increase profits for businesses.

 As with all Free Trade Agreements, there is a process of tax relief aimed at facilitating trade and increasing commercial exchange.
-At present, due to the process of tax relief, the use of the treaty to take advantage of preferential treatments has decreased.
-In 2022, only 17.34% of the total imports made in Costa Rica from CAFTA-DR member countries used the respective treaty.
+At present, due to the operation of tax relief, the use of the Treaty to take advantage of preferential treatments has decreased.
+For example, in 2022, only 17.34% of the total imports made in Costa Rica from CAFTA-DR member countries used the respective Treaty.

-Under CAFTA-DR, Costa Rica has a tariff reduction schedule that will end in 2025 for all Parties.
+Under CAFTA-DR, Costa Rica’s tariff reduction schedule will end in 2025 for all parties to the trade accord.
 In 2015, Costa Rica eliminated most tariffs to comply with the tariff elimination schedule.
 This makes 95.3% of tariff lines for signatories of the Agreement tariff-free.
 In 2018, this percentage rose to 95.9%, provided the goods comply with the applicable rule of origin.

 The goods that are still protected are all agricultural products.
-In 2016, the tariff reduction of “sensitive” agricultural goods began.
+In 2016, the tariff reduction of “sensitive” agrarian goods began.
 This process will end in 2025.
-Agricultural products in this category include onions or potatoes, for example.
+Agricultural products in this category include onions and potatoes, for example.

 In the case of imports from the United States, quotas were negotiated for products with more extended tariff reduction periods, such as rice, pork, poultry meat (thighs, legs), fresh onions, fresh potatoes, and frozen potatoes for frying, as well as several dairy products (ice cream, powdered milk, butter, cheese, and others).

-Yes, under the CAFTA-DR Free Trade Treaty, no distinction is made between the products manufactured by domestic companies operating under the traditional regime or companies with special customs or fiscal regimes.
+Yes, under the CAFTA-DR Free Trade Treaty, no distinction is made between the products manufactured by domestic companies operating under the traditional regime or companies with particular customs or fiscal regimes.

 - What is a rule of origin?

-- What is the benefit that has been generated between CAFTA-DR and the Free Trade Zone Regime for companies established in the country?
+- What benefit has been generated between CAFTA-DR and the Free Trade Zone Regime for companies established in the country?

 The indicators strengthen the importance of the Free Trade Zone Regime and its benefits to the different companies, mainly manufacturing companies.
 It enables them to import raw materials with tax benefits on imports and internal taxes, which allows the productive and industrial development of the country.
-Also, as previously mentioned, the importance of the Treaty has been in the promotion of trade in the Central American region, in the strengthening of institutions and regulations with the objective of better legal security and an improvement of competitiveness.
+Also, as previously mentioned, the importance of the Treaty has been in promoting trade in the Central American region, strengthening institutions and regulations to create better legal security and improve competitiveness.
 This triggers a more significant attraction of foreign investment in Costa Rica due to creating a suitable environment for companies.
-In addition, most of the exports to the United States have free access, which allows a greater incentive.
+In addition, most of the exports to the United States have free access, which signifies a greater incentive.